Department of Integrative Biology Awards

 Description: John T. Curtis was a renowned ecologist and Professor of Botany at UW-Madison.
 Curtis’s two sons established the scholarship in 2014 to honor him.
 The scholarship provides $1,000 in tuition assistance for the upcoming fall semester.
 Students in the following majors are eligible to apply: botany, biology (L&S), conservation biology, neurobiology, molecular biology, and zoology.

-Undergraduate Summer Research Awards
+Undergraduate Summer Research Fellowship

 Description: A number of awards in the range of $1,500-$4,000 are given to students each May in order to support summer research.
 The funds can be applied to research-related expenses, such as lab equipment or travel, or to stipends that support students during the research period.
 Eligible students must be actively working with a faculty member with at least a 50%-time appointment in the Department of Integrative Biology.
+Support for a second summer is possible if funds are available.

 For more information on more departmental awards, see the Integrative Biology website.